strongloop/angular-live-set/README.md

 **changes**

-A `ChangeStream` to be applied continuosly to the set.
+A `ChangeStream` to be applied continuously to the set.

 **options**